July 13, 2020

 - Davids, K., Bennett, S., & Newell, K. M. Movement system variability.
 Champaign, IL: Human Kinetics, 2006.

 - Renshaw, I, Davids, K, Newcombe, D, and Roberts, W. The Constraints-Led Approach, 2019

 - Seifert, L, and Davids, K. Ecological Dynamics: A theoretical framework for understanding sport performance, physical education and physical activity.
 CS-DC ’15 World e-conference, 2015

-- Underpinnings: Concepts that live and breath within an ecological dynamics framework.
+- Underpinnings: Concepts that live and breathe within an ecological dynamics framework.
 Emergence (2019)